8000 Support Services

 8430 STUDENT CONDUCT ON SCHOOL BUSES

 The Board of Education requires that students conduct themselves on a school bus in the manner consistent with standards for behavior contained in the district’s conduct and discipline code.
-Uniform disciplinary procedures shall be developed by the Superintendent of Schools and enforced by Bus Drivers, the Transportation Supervisor and Building Principals.
+Uniform disciplinary procedures shall be developed by the Superintendent and enforced by Bus Drivers, the Transportation Supervisor and Building Principals.

 The conduct of students while on a school bus is the responsibility of the district.
 Until such a time as a student boards the bus in the morning and after the student leaves the bus at the end of the school day, the student’s conduct is the responsibility of the parent and/or guardian.

-A student who becomes a disciplinary problem on a school bus may have his/her riding privileges suspended by the Building Principal.
+A student who becomes a disciplinary problem on a school bus may have their riding privileges suspended by the Building Principal.
 In such case, the parents and/or guardians of the suspended student are responsible for that student’s transportation unless the Superintendent determines otherwise due to unusual circumstances.

 Adopted April 10, 1989